rhighs/cgas/README.md

 $ python3 main.py
 ```

-Before actually running the application make sure to create a keys.json file in the root folder, containing the following:
+Before actually running the application make sure to create a keys.json file in the project root, containing the following:
 ```json
 {
     "api_id": <your_api_id>,